HPSCTerrSys/TSMP_WorkflowGettingStarted/doc/content/directorystructure.md

 name `geo/`.

 ## monitoring/
 `monitoring/` contains the output of some **monitoring** functions.
-Monitoring of simulations is mandatory, as there are many situations that can affect the model results, ranging from just stopping / crashing the simulation to silently corrupting the simulation results.
+Monitoring of simulations is a crucial aspect to ensure accurate and reliable results.
+Various factors can impact the simulation outcomes, ranging from simulation interruptions and crashes to subtle corruptions of the results.
-Manually checking the simulation results from time to time is very time-consuming, as simulation results are usually very big and the simulations might run for months.
-So there are small functions in this workflow that provide some summary plots.
-These are generated automatically on a regular basis and are stored with the `monitoring/` directory, so that you can either browse through these plots to monitor your simulation, or the plots can be uploaded to some web-server, making it even easier to monitor the simulation.
+Manually reviewing simulation results periodically can be extremely time-consuming, especially considering the large size of simulation outputs and the potentially lengthy duration of simulations, which may run for several months.
+To address this challenge, a monitoring functionality has been incorporated into this workflow.

+The monitoring functionality automatically generates summary plots at regular intervals, providing a concise overview of the simulation progress.
+These plots are stored in the `monitoring/` directory, allowing users to conveniently monitor the simulation directly by browsing through them.
+It is also conceivable that one could upload these plots to a web server, enabling even more accessible monitoring of the simulation.
+Scripts providing this functionality have been intentionally designed with simplicity and robustness in mind.
+While they may not generate publication-ready plots, they serve the purpose of providing essential information about the simulation.
+Users should bring a basic understanding of the simulation results to effectively utilize these scripts.

 ## postpro/
 `postpro/` simply contains the **post-pro**cessed simulation results.
 The